 Recap of Membership 2020 campaign –

-12 or 13 people took advantage of $20 year membership.
+12 or 13 people took advantage of $20 year membership special at Midyear.

 We were able to give two scholarships for memberships.
 Both have registered already.

 Would like to make social media posts to welcome new members but will hold off for now.
 Holding off on a lot of social media posts and waiting until a more appropriate time.
 At that time we will send out 2 a month.